FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 Due to this MSCs considerable length it includes not only a Table of Contents but an explanation of the sections.

-The Background section is hopefully somewhat self explanatory as it goes into some background on the problem space.

 High level overview goes into a higher level overview of this MSC and goes into background.
 This exists for the dual purposes of helping make the MSC easier to write as it allowed a outline to be created and it also hopes to help make the proposal accessible.
 As the high level overview explains the system without